guillerglez88/csharp-multimethod/README.md

 ## Type based dispatching

-Dispatching on class type, same as inheritance polimorphysm.
+Dispatching on class type, same as inheritance polymorphism.
 Multi-method will choose the implementation based on runtime type of argument.

 ```csharp
 var area = DefMulti(